kividev1/makers-den-recruitment/README.md

 - I would add a **caching mechanisms**
 - I would add change REST APi to call just **one graphql query** or I would make a backend server which would call the GH API and send me back combined results.
 This would also include caching mechanisms on the backend as well.
 Currently it's easy to exceed the GH limits.
 - Perhaps **storing previous searches** and some sort of **phrase weight calculations** to improve suggestions would be a good option
+- Implement security measures to make sure hackers are not abusing the API
 - And more :)